abhinav-kayastha/nextcloud-aio-with-docker-and-cloudflare-tunnels/instructions.md

     cloudflared tunnel create nextcloud

 Use the cloudflared-config.yml and place it at:

     ~/.cloudflared/config.yml

+Start the tunnel:

+    cloudflared tunnel run nextcloud